vibhorkum/edb_foreignkeyconstraintmanager/README.md

 1. parent REGCLASS: Name of the parent table
 2. parent_column_names TEXT[]: list of columns of parent table in array format
-2. child REGCLASS: Name of the child table
+3. child REGCLASS: Name of the child table
-3.  child_column_names TEXT[]: column list of child table in array format
+4. child_column_names TEXT[]: column list of child table in array format
+5. cascade TEXT: action for update/delete operation. cascade takes following arguments:
+  5.1.
+If cascade = 'cascade' — then on delete, delete the referencing row
+  5.2.
+If cascade = 'restrict' — then on delete abort transaction if referencing keys exist,
+  5.3.
+If cascade = 'setnull' —  then on delete set referencing key fields to null

+When a partition from the primary key table is deleted the module provides a SQL function **edb_util.alter_table_drop_partition()** in order to delete referencing rows from the foreign key table.

+Function takes following arguments:

+1. pk_table_name NAME: Name of the parent table
+2. partition_name NAME: Name of partition to delete
+3. fk_table_name name[]: List of child tables from which referencing rows are to be deleted
 4. cascade TEXT: action for update/delete operation. cascade takes following arguments:
-  1. If cascade = 'cascade' — then on delete, delete the referencing row
+  4.1.
+If cascade = 'cascade' — then on delete, delete the referencing row
-  2. If cascade = 'restrict' — then on delete abort transaction if referencing keys exist,
+  4.2.
+If cascade = 'restrict' — then on delete abort transaction if referencing keys exist,
-  3. If cascade = 'setnull' —  then on delete set referencing key fields to null
+  4.3.
+If cascade = 'setnull' —  then on delete set referencing key fields to null

+It is recomended to delete a partition from the parent table using the provided function rather than using ALTER TABLE DROP PARTITION syntax.

 ### Prerequisites
 For installation to proceed, the following extension must be installed on the  server: